xdamman/selection-sharer/README.md

 TODO:

 - Make a browser extension
-- Make a Wordpress plugin
+- Make a Wordpress plugin - done by @jcvangent http://wordpress.org/plugins/selection-sharer/
 - Add support for different themes
 - Add tests
 - Tests across multiple browsers (currently only tested on Chrome, Safari, Firefox on a Mac)